atoms-ufrj/playmol/doc/commands.md

 The parameter _string_ must be a single character string with no comment tags (#) and no wildcard characters (* or ?).
 Such string will be used in subsequent commands as a prefix for atom type identifiers or for atom identifiers, depending on the specified parameter _target_.
 If _string_ is _none_, then no prefix will be used for the specified _target_ in subsequent commands.

+Both prefix and [suffix] can be defined simultaneously.

 **Examples**:

 	prefix		atoms H2O-